 Ulthera: $2300 to $5000 (1 session that lasts 6 - 12 months)

 Ultraformer 3: $2000 to $5000 (1 session that lasts 6 - 12 months)

 Sygmalift HIFU: $500 to $700 (3-5 sessions at 3-4 weeks intervals, followed by maintenance sessions)

 Important Tip: Clinics may use fancy names for their HIFU treatments (eg Ultra Plus, Ultra Lift, U Lift, etc- they all allude to Ultrasound technology).
 You should always ask your doctor which is the exact HIFU device that will be used for your HIFU treatment.

 Why are some HIFU treatments so cheap (e.g. $200)?
-What accounts of the difference in cost/price of HIFU?
+What accounts for the difference in the prices of HIFU treatments?

 - Treatment Regions

 The prices that I have listed above are for full face treatments.
 HIFU can be used for full face as well as the neck.

 Typically, doctors and clinics break the procedure down into bite-size treatments for smaller areas like the region around your eyes or your lower face because not everyone needs a full face HIFU treatment.

 These smaller regions can cost from $450 to $800 for Ultraformer/Ulthera treatments.